mahirahmed691/Docker/DockerTips.md

 docker logs -f <container_name>
 ```
 ## Believe bash is your best friend
-Manydeveloper or admins who are working close with command line create their own aliases for various commands. you can do it too, just make your working process easy.
-Just add these to your ~/.bashrc
+Many developers and admins who are working close with the termninal/command line create their own aliases for various commands.
+You can do it too, and by doing make processes easy.
+Just add these to your ~/.bashrc :fast_forward:
 ```
 #docker commands
 alias dr='docker rm $(docker ps -aq)'